diligmic/ECML2017_2/README.md

 Step 8:

 In order to evaluate the classification output of only the final classes or predicates (7 animal categories) the python evaluate_results_05_10.py script is used.
+This script takes the test_results.dat file the target labels file as two of its argument.
+It can be run using the following command

+python evaluate_results_05_10.py test_results.dat test_out.txt DataTrans_Labels.txt

+The DataTrans_Labels.txt is also present in the repository.